 Direct entry as a new freshman or transfer to the College of Business is highly selective and only those students meeting academic requirements will be accepted.
 For details contact the Office of Admissions.

 CSU and the College of Business use holistic review when determining eligibility for admission to the College of Business as a new freshman.
-An example of a strong candidate for admission to the College of Business is one who is actively involved in their high school and community, has at least a 3.5 GPA with a 1200 or higher on the SAT or a 27 or higher on the ACT.
+An example of a strong candidate for admission to the College of Business is one who is actively involved in their high school and community, has at least a 3.200 GPA with a 1200 or higher on the SAT or a 27 or higher on the ACT.
 For current admission criteria, contact the CSU Office of Admissions.
-New freshmen admitted to CSU but not directly to the College of Business will be admitted as “Undeclared Business Interest” and must meet the requirements below.
-To be eligible for admission to the College, CSU students (including Undeclared Business Interest) must have a 3.000 cumulative GPA on a minimum of 15 graded credits at Colorado State and grades of B- or higher in ECON 202 and MATH 141.
+New freshmen admitted to CSU but not directly to the College of Business will be admitted as “Undeclared Business Interest."
+To be eligible for admission to the College, CSU students (including Undeclared Business Interest) must have a 3.000 cumulative GPA on a minimum of 15 graded credits at CSU, a grade of B- or higher in ECON 202, and a grade of C- or higher in MATH 141.

-External transfer students who have completed a minimum of 15 graded credits with MATH 141 and ECON 202 with grades of B- or higher and a 3.000 cumulative GPA will be admitted directly to the College.
+External transfer students who have completed a minimum of 15 graded credits with MATH 141 with a grade of C- or higher, ECON 202 with a grade of B- or higher, and a 3.000 cumulative GPA will be admitted directly to the College.

-External transfer students who do not meet the above criteria will be admitted to Undeclared and must complete the requirements stated above.
+External transfer students who do not meet the above criteria will be admitted as Undeclared, and must complete the requirements stated above.

 The College of Business participates in a statewide transfer articulation agreement for the bachelor’s degree in Business Administration.
 That agreement is available online with the Registrar's Office.